Claim against breast surgeon Ian Paterson

 To start your claim against Ian Paterson, fill in our online enquiry form.
 We will process your application and contact you in due course.
 Or you can call 020 7650 1200 and speak directly to one of our team.

-You can simply enter your contact details and one of our specialist team will be in touch to discuss your case.
+Simply enter your contact details and one of our specialist team members will be in touch to discuss your case.
 It’s also possible to write a message and attach any supporting documents (such as hospital letters).
 These can help our team assess your eligibility and provide proof if you decide to claim.

 What the directories say